Gordon Ramsay's Bank Balance

-Gordon Ramsay's Bank Balance (also known as simply Bank Balance) is a British game show hosted by Gordon Ramsay, which aired on BBC One in February-March 2021.
+Gordon Ramsay's Bank Balance (also known as simply Bank Balance) is a British game show hosted by Gordon Ramsay, which aired on BBC One in February–March 2021.

-On 29 August it was announced that Bank Balance has been axed by the BBC.
+On 29 August 2021, it was announced that Bank Balance has been axed by the BBC.

 Format

-One pair of contestants attempt to win a jackpot of up to £100,000, by placing and balancing different-sized stacks of bars on a balancing board by answering a series of questions.
+One pair of contestants attempts to win a jackpot of up to £100,000, by placing and balancing different-sized stacks of bars on a balancing board by answering a series of questions.
 There are a total of 12 zones on the board and 12 stacks of bars that have to be placed in said zones.
 The 12 stacks consist of three triple stacks (worth £9,000 each), three quadruple stacks (worth £16,000 each), and one quintuple stack (worth £25,000).
 There are also two single stacks and three double stacks that act as 'balance bars' and have no monetary value.
 All stacks must be placed and balanced on the board for the contestants to win their bank balance.
 The zone that the bars are placed on each round are chosen at random by the contestants.

 The 12 question topics are shown at the start and, after the contestants pick a category, the question will require them to give however many answers their stack consists of and place and balance them within 60 seconds.
 So for example, if the team is playing for a double stack, they have to give two answers and place their bars in time and so on.
 If the contestants give a wrong answer or run out of time, then the bars lose any value they had and are removed from the possible jackpot.
 They are still required to place any remaining bars onto the board, but have to also place an additional penalty bar on top of the stack, thus adding extra weight and increasing the chances of the bars toppling over.

 The contestants also gain access to three credits as the game goes on, which can all be used once at any time when unlocked: